Value Drawing - The Key to Realism

 For example, lets look at a photograph of a sphere (Fig 1).

-What happens if I change the value of only one element on the form (therefore changing the value relationships in the scene)?
+What happens if I change the value of only one element in the image (therefore changing the value relationships in the scene)?

-In Fig 2 I have drastically lightened the shadow area on the sphere without changing any other values in the image.
+In Fig 2 I have drastically lightened the area on the sphere that is in shadow without changing any other values in the image.

 The result is that it looks unnatural and defies logical sense.